nikramakrishnan/freetype-site/docs/ft2-base_interface.md

 </div>

-Select a given charmap by its encoding tag (as listed in &lsquo;freetype.h&rsquo;).
+Select a given charmap by its encoding tag (as listed in `freetype.h`).

 <h4>inout</h4>
 <table class="fields">